img 6024

 Many of you will have seen my own Sansui AU-317 in the workshop over the years.
 I love these amplifiers, their baby brothers the AU-117 and AU-217 and the bigger brother AU-517 and AU-717, AU-D707/AU-819 and AU-919.
 I repaired an AU-217 only last week and there is a lot to love about the slightly more capable AU-317.
 The rest of the range is of course legendary and I love these stylish, serviceable and great-sounding amplifiers.

-The Sansui AU-317 is a fully discrete component and full-featured design that can form the heart of a nice little system.
+The Sansui AU-317 is a fully discrete component, full-featured design that can form the heart of a nice little system.
 With 50 Watts per channel and a solid 10kg build, these babies from 1977 – 1980 make modern $1000 amplifiers look like the toys they are.
 The AU-317 has a really good discrete phono preamplifier containing some very nice parts built in, a headphone ‘amplifier’ (really just a socket, but you know what I mean), and bypassable tone controls.

 Sansui AU-317 Specifications